SRJPE/system-design-docs/srjpe_data_management_plan.md

 #### Quality Control

-QC is handled by USGS and CDEC
+QC is handled by the U.S. Geological Survey (USGS) and the California Data Exchange Center (CDEC).

 #### Data Updates